kpanic9/aws-vpc-cf/README.md

 # AWS-CloudFormation

-Goto https://www.freenom.com/ create an account and login
-Check for availability of a sample domain like 'awscftest.tk'
-Select the domain and checkout.
-This will go to the next screen, but before going forward we need to create the R53 Zone.

-Go to aws Route 53 Console
-Create a publicaly hosted zone (Eg: 'awscftest.tk') Update the 'R53PublicZoneId' and 'AlbDnsRecord' (Eg: app.awscftest.tk) paremeters in env/application.json file
-Get the ns record entries and find their ip addresses using, nslookup {dns-name} and not down the nameserver ip addresses.

-Back on https://www.freenom.com/, select 'use dns' and 'Use your own dns server'
-Insert two ns ip addresses for Route53 Zone found earlier
-Goto ACM Console and create a certificate using Domain Authentication Update the 'CertificateArn' paremeter in env/application.json file

 Note: Currently the code for public dns name and ssl certificaten is commented(Onwards line 244) as I do not have a public domain to test it.

+Steps for using public domain

+Goto a public domain registry and register domain
+Create Route53 Zone for that domain
+Get the NS record values for that zone and update Domain Registry
+Update the 'R53PublicZoneId' paremeters in env/application.json file
+Update 'AlbDnsRecord' (Eg: app.awscftest.com) paremeters in env/application.json file
+Goto ACM Console and create a certificate using Domain Authentication
+Update the 'CertificateArn' paremeter in env/application.json file
+Uncomment the code in templates/application.yaml from line number 249

 ## Deploy Application